oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Removed Example 2b and merged the demo of decoy digests into Example 2a
    * Improved example for allowed variations in Disclosures
-   * Added some text to the Abstract and Introduction to be more inclusive of JWS with JSON -04
+   * Added some text to the Abstract and Introduction to be more inclusive of JWS with JSON
+   * Added some security considerations text about the scope of the Key Binding JWT

+   -04

    * Improve description of processing of disclosures